INDIVIDUALS SEEKING ASSISTANCE

 Who will be eligible for funds?

-The Fund will be providing grants to nonprofit partners that are focused on helping the most vulnerable families recover, including households without insurance, are ineligible for federal assistance, or who have unmet financial needs.
+The Fund is providing grants to nonprofit partners that are focused on helping the most vulnerable families recover, including households without insurance, are ineligible for federal assistance, or who have unmet financial needs.
 As private funds are raised, the Advisory Board and Grants Committee are gathering up-to-date information on needs and gaps to determine eligibility and that will be shared publicly soon.
 There will be a concerted effort to complement FEMA federal assistance, and we encourage impacted families to apply to FEMA now.

 I am an individual who has been affected by the winter storm.
 Can this Fund help me?